 - Organizing Committee: We will look for relevant experience to signal success and organizing teams with complementary skills.
-We aim to prioritize proposals coming from members of the SIGCHI community.

 - Feasibility of Plan: The proposal must convey a well-defined agenda with clear outcomes.
 The funding will be for a single activity, although the activity might take place over an extended period.
 There must also be a plan for sharing takeaways and lessons learned with the SIGCHI community.